A logo for a company called eduponics nature based solutions.

 to engage and motivate them, and foster a love of learning.

-help students learn and apply theoretical concepts from subjects such as biology, science, technology, business
+Using aquaponics as a use case, Eduponics can help students learn and apply theoretical concepts from subjects such as biology, science, technology, business

 studies, accounting, natural science, and geography.